tomsWebConsulting/twcsl/Block/Gallery/Gallery Block Slideshow Auto Play/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[gallery block slideshow auto play.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
-Please see [per-page code injection][6].
+Refer to [Per-page code injection][6] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[gallery block slideshow auto play.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Refer to [Add code to code injection][7] for details.

-    * Please see [Add code to code injection][7].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Notes